Blurryface0814/PCPNet/README.md

 A directory will be created in ```runs``` which saves everything like the model files, used config, logs and checkpoint.

 ## Semantic-Auxiliary-Training
 If you want to use our proposed semantic auxiliary training strategy, you need to first pre-train a semantic segmentation model.
 We provide codes for semantic auxiliary training using RangeNet++ in ```semantic_net/rangenet```.
-To use these codes, please first clone the [official codes](https://github.com/PRBonn/lidar-bonnetal) of RangeNet++ and pre-train a semantic segmentation model.
+To use these codes, please first clone the [official codes](https://github.com/PRBonn/lidar-bonnetal) of RangeNet++ and train a semantic segmentation model.

 *Note that we recommend using squeezesegV2 backbone without CRF and only use ```range``` in the ```input_depth``` option while training RangeNet++, according to the codes we are currently providing.* If you want to use other backbones, please make corresponding modifications to ```class loss_semantic```  in ```pcpnet/models/loss.py```.

 Once you have completed the pre-training, you need to copy the folder which containing the pre-trained model to ```semantic_net/rangenet/model``` and modify ```SEMANTIC_PRETRAINED_MODEL``` in ```config/parameters.yaml```  to the folder name.

-After completing the above steps, you can start using semantic auxiliary training by running the training script by
+After completing the above steps, you can start to use semantic auxiliary training by running the training script by
 ```bash
 python train.py --dataset /PATH/TO/PROCESSED/dataset/
 ```
-*Note* that you need to set ```LOSS_WEIGHT_SEMANTIC``` in ```config/parameters.yaml``` to the weight you want (we recommend 1.0) instead of 0.0 before you run the training script.
+*Note* that you need to set ```LOSS_WEIGHT_SEMANTIC``` in ```config/parameters.yaml``` to the weight you want (we recommend 1.0) instead of 0.0 before running the training script.

 ## Testing
-Test your model by running
+You can evaluate the performance of the model by running
 ```bash
 python test.py --dataset /PATH/TO/PROCESSED/dataset/ --model /PATH/TO/YOUR/MODEL/
 ```
-*Note*: Use the flag ```-s``` if you want to save the predicted point clouds for visualiztion and ```-l``` if you want to test the model on a smaller amount of data.
+*Note*: Please use the flag ```-s``` if you want to save the predicted point clouds for visualiztion, and ```-l``` if you want to test the model on a smaller amount of data.
 By using the flag ```-o```, you can only save the predicted point clouds without computing loss to accelerate the speed of saving.

 ## Visualization
 After passing the ```-s``` flag or the ```-o```flag to the testing script, the predicted range images will be saved as .png files in ```runs/MODEL_NAME/test_TIME/range_view_predictions```.
 The predicted point clouds are saved to ```runs/MODEL_NAME/test_TIME/point_clouds```.
 You can visualize the predicted point clouds by running
 ```bash
 python visualize.py --path runs/MODEL_NAME/test_TIME/point_clouds
 ```
-Download the car model from [here](https://drive.google.com/drive/folders/1bmBMdfJaN2ptJVh7gHv1Gy8L1aLMOslr?usp=share_link) and put it into ```./car_ model/``` to display the car during the visualization process.
+Please download the car model from [here](https://drive.google.com/drive/folders/1bmBMdfJaN2ptJVh7gHv1Gy8L1aLMOslr?usp=share_link) and put it into ```./car_ model/``` to display the car during the visualization process.

 ## Download
-You can download our best performing model from [here]().
+You can download our pre-trained model from this [link]().
 Just extract the zip file into ```runs```.

 ## License
 This project is free software made available under the MIT License.
 For details see the LICENSE file.